asamalik/tmp/article.md

 *   Deployment - Copr, SCL, Nulecule, xdgapp, rolekit, openshift
 *   Fedora Next

-Parts which doesn't have a contant can be found on GitHub here [https://github.com/developer-portal/content/issues](https://github.com/developer-portal/content/issues).
+Parts which doesn't have a content can be found on GitHub here [https://github.com/developer-portal/content/issues](https://github.com/developer-portal/content/issues).

 ### How to publish your content?

-If user covers the part then it should be send to GitHub via Pull Request and send then to portal developers to review.
-Developers given part verified and eventually send a feedback what to make it better.
+If you cover a part of content, you should crate a Pull Request.
+It will be then reviewed by the the portal developers and other community members that give you a feedback.
+You can then collaborate with others on your content.

-### Ruby example on portal
+### Ruby example on the portal

-As a example we can show a ruby part, which is already available on portal [https://github.com/developer-portal/content/tree/master/languages/ruby](https://github.com/developer-portal/content/tree/master/languages/ruby).
+As a example, have a look at the Ruby content, which is already available on portal [https://github.com/developer-portal/content/tree/master/languages/ruby](https://github.com/developer-portal/content/tree/master/languages/ruby).

 ![](./Fedora_developer_portal_ruby.png)

 ## Testing instance on OpenShift

-Nowadays the portal is hosted on Openshift instance here [https://developer-phracek.rhcloud.com/](https://developer-phracek.rhcloud.com/), but it wasn't officialy released as was mentioned above.
-For better orientation for all users the portal should have reference directly on [http://getfedora.org](http://getfedora.org).
+The developer instance of the portal is hosted on Openshift here [https://developer-phracek.rhcloud.com/](https://developer-phracek.rhcloud.com/), but it wasn't officialy released - it is a development instance.
+For better orientation for all users the portal should have a reference directly to [http://getfedora.org](http://getfedora.org).

 This is good place to say thank you to Adam Šamalík, who is co-maintainer of the Fedora Developer Portal.